the-teachingRSE-project/competencies/competencies.md

 places a larges responsibility on the RSE.
 It is important that RSEs are aware of this responsibility and continuously improve their capabilities to live up to it.

+Research software is also well on its way to be ever-present away from simluations, in all research fields.
+This can probably be most prominently seen by considering software used to analyse data, e.g. within experimental research.
+It is not unusual for RSEs to support those more research data oriented efforts as well.
+Here specifically they closely interact with research data management, by designing research software such as to be better able to adhere to the \ac{FAIR} principles for the research data, but also to follow similar rules for the research software (FAIR4RS [@FAIR4RS]).

 RSEs often assume a multifaceted role at the junction of research, \ac{SE} and data management.
 They work with a varying and diverse set of colleagues that might include other developers, support unit staff and academics of different fields and all career stages.